 Yes, we had a game drive where we didn’t see anything other than three impala – all for a four-hour effort.
 However, even in that experience, we were having the time of our lives.
 Going on a big five safari was a dream come true!

-We were the guests of Africa on Foot and nThambo Tree Camp.
+We explored the Klaserie Private Nature Reserve while we were the guests of Africa on Foot and nThambo Tree Camp.
 As always, all opinions are our own.